draptik/blog-hugo/content/posts/socrates-2025.md

 ### Really diverse

-I don't go out much these days, so being exposed to many people enjoying different sexual and clothing choices was new to me.
-And what shall I say: It was a pleasure talking to all those "different" (to me!)
-IT nerds.
+I don’t go out much these days, so being surrounded by such a beautifully diverse crowd - with so many unique styles, expressions, and identities - was a refreshing experience for me.
+And what can I say: it was an absolute pleasure talking to all these wonderful IT nerds who were different from me in the best ways.

 There was a really strict Code-of-Conduct.
 It took me a while to get used to it.